kercre123/victor/docs/architecture/neuralNets.md

 Model files are stored using git large file storage (LFS).
 Check them into `resources/config/engine/vision/dnn_models` as normal.
 There's a filter built into our repo that will automatically use LFS for `.pb` and `.tflite` files.

+### Saving Images

+For data collection, hard example mining, and debugging purposes, it is possible to save images that are processed by neural nets, along with Json files containing SalientPoints detected, if any.
+This currently relies on the DevImageCapture behavior, configured to use special class names in conjunction with one or more VisionModes enabled that use neural nets.
+These images are saved under `<cachePath>/vision/camera/images` and can be retrieved (or erased) using the `project/victor/scripts/get-dev-images.sh` (or `wipe-dev-images.sh`) scripts.

+  - If "FalsePositives" is the current class name, then the next image that results in a detection (a SalientPoint being created) will be saved after the backpack button is pressed.
+  - If "FalseNegatives" is the current class name, then the next image that does _not_ result in a a detection (no SalientPoints returned) will be saved after the backpack button is pressed.